 The directory containing the Objective Caml standard library.
+(If OCAMLLIB is not set, CAMLLIB will be used instead.)
 Used to locate the ld.conf configuration file for dynamic loading (see section 10.3).
 If not set, default to the library directory specified when compiling Objective Caml.